Independent Members of the COG: HWA's Comments, Plus Questions and Answers

 Also Malachi 4:5-6 pictures the Elijah to come at the very end of the Church age" (Mystery of the Ages.
 1985, p.
 349).

-Interestingly, it is this make-up issue which I believe separates many of independents that claim to be Philadelphians from LCG.
-If you read the article What is a Philadelphian? you will see what HWA and the Bible says defines the Philadelphia era--I do not believe HWA ever indicated that make-up was one of the 18 restored truths.
-Actually HWA wrote that the make-up position "would be changed over my dead body", and, and I do not mean this disrespectfully, he is dead, (I attended his funeral); thus LCG's change is consistent with HWA's statement.
+Actually HWA wrote that the make-up position "would be changed over my dead body", and, and I do not mean this disrespectfully, he is dead, (I attended his funeral).
+Thus, my position is consistent with HWA's statement.
 And yes, I do believe God inspired that particular statement to allow this position to be once again changed.

 If you are a man who is highly concerned about the make-up issue, please ask yourself, are you female?
 Did you ever wear make-up?
 Thus, if you are male, is it truly relevant for you or does this subject simply make you possibly judgmental?
 Was HWA wrong the various times he allowed it?
 Did not HWA always try to get the gospel out?
 Vanity is the problem.
-Every man at his best state is altogether vanity (Ecclesiastes).
+Every man at his best state is altogether vanity (Psalm 39:5).
 Vanity is the problem related to make-up.
 Sometimes for the wearers, sometimes for the judgmental.

 Make-up is a twig, pharisaical argument, often used by those who do not place there priority on getting the Gospel out.
 In his November 19, 1976 letter Herbert Armstrong wrote,